Lebanon, Connecticut: Into the 19th and 20th centuries

-The Liberty Hill neighborhood was the commercial center of town for most of the 19th century and into the 20th.
-Holding the town's post office, as well as two general stores, it was Lebanon's primary link to the larger Connecticut and New England communities.
-The area maintained its importance into the 1930s and 1940s.
-The greater availability of telephones in private residences, the improvement of roads and the introduction of highways, and the increase of personal cars for commuting to surrounding towns, all meant that individuals had less need to restrict themselves to close by conveniences.
-Liberty Hill nonetheless remains one of Lebanon's primary neighborhoods.
+The Liberty Hill neighborhood was the commercial center of town for most of the 19th century and into the 20th, holding the town's post office and two general stores.
+It was Lebanon's primary link to the larger Connecticut and New England communities.
+The area maintained its importance into the 1940s.

-Lebanon saw no less than 10% of its residents leave to fight in the Second World War.
+Lebanon saw more than ten percent of its residents leave to fight in the Second World War.
 The Memorial Day parade is still one of the town's largest annual celebrations.

 Present

-Economically, the town has large agricultural and service sectors, the largest employers being farms and the school system.
-KofKoff Egg Farms, Connecticut and New England's largest egg producer, maintains a farm in the town.
-The Lebanon Country Fair, seasonally the earliest fair held in Connecticut, is known for its agricultural shows.
-The Lebanon School District is responsible for the town's three schools, Lyman Memorial High School, Lebanon Middle School, and Lebanon Elementary School.
-The Lyman Memorial Girls softball team won the State Championship in 2007, while also the Volleyball Team won back to back state championships in 2019 and 2020/21. making it the only outright state championship in the school's history.
-The town itself is still centered around the Green which is the site of many of Lebanon's most prominent past citizens' homes, including Gov. Trumbull and William Beaumont.
-Three churches (First Congregational Church of Lebanon, Lebanon Baptist Church and Saint Francis of Assisi Roman Catholic Church) are also located on the Lebanon Green.
-The Jonathan Trumbull Library, a popular meeting place, is also located on the Green, as are the War Office, the Jonathan Trumbull Jr. house, and the Wadsworth Stable.
-The Redeemer Lutheran Church is located at the "Village Hill" area of town, with the Lebanon Bible Church and Goshen Congregational Church located in the "Goshen" area of town.
-At one time there was a synagogue located in the Goshen area until it closed due to declining attendance.
-A town museum was recently constructed on the Green as well.
-Signs set up upon entering the town read: "Lebanon, Connecticut Est. 1700 Preserving our History and our Agriculture".
+The town has large agricultural and service sectors, the largest employers being farms and the school system.
+KofKoff Egg Farms is New England's largest egg producer, and it maintains a farm in the town.
+The Lebanon Country Fair is known for its agricultural shows.
+The Lebanon School District is responsible for the town's three schools: Lyman Memorial High School, Lebanon Middle School, and Lebanon Elementary School.
+The town is still centered around the Green which is the site of many of Lebanon's most prominent past citizens' homes, including Gov. Trumbull and William Beaumont.
+First Congregational Church of Lebanon, Lebanon Baptist Church, and Saint Francis of Assisi Roman Catholic Church are also located on the Green.
+The Jonathan Trumbull Library is also located on the Green, as are the War Office, the Jonathan Trumbull Jr. house, and the Wadsworth Stable.
+The Redeemer Lutheran Church is located at the Village Hill area of town, with the Lebanon Bible Church and Goshen Congregational Church located in the Goshen area.